Monday, 27 October 2025

 He has praised and assisted the enemies of human freedom, decency, and democracy.

-He is a felon, guilty of bribery and rape, probably tax evasion, extortion, and other crimes.
+He is a felon guilty of bribery, rape, pedophilia, tax evasion, extortion, and other crimes.

 If you enjoyed this post and would like to become a follower of my blog, just click on the blue "FOLLOW" button on the right side of the first page.
 Below there you can also find my previous posts.
 Thanks!